Electro-Mechanical Technologies Training

-Climate control and refrigeration is almost everywhere, and trained installation, service and maintenance technicians can get their start in the Electro-Mechanical Technologies program at RSI.
+Climate control and refrigeration is almost everywhere, and trained installation, service and maintenance technicians can get their start in the electro-mechanical technician training at RSI.
 Plus, gain skills and experience in the Solar Principles and Applications module with an introduction to the fundamentals of solar energy.

 Take the next step toward an exciting HVAC/R career.

 The RSI team is here to help you through every step of the process.